BlueBrain/BlueNaaS-SingleCell/README.md

 make run_dev_backend &
 ```

+## Citation
+When you use the BlueNaaS-SingleCell software, we ask you to cite the following (TBD).

 ## Funding & Acknowledgment

 The development of this software was supported by funding to the Blue Brain Project,